 - Strategically utilizing private clouds for management of sensitive data and critical applications

-Hybrid cloud presents organizations with significant cost optimization opportunities by enabling them to select the most suitable and cost-effective cloud environment for various applications and workloads.
+Hybrid cloud services presents organizations with significant cost optimization opportunities by enabling them to select the most suitable and cost-effective cloud environment for various applications and workloads.

 Non-sensitive or less critical workloads can be efficiently deployed on the public cloud, capitalizing on its pay-as-you-go pricing model.
 Public cloud platforms provide businesses with the flexibility to scale resources on-demand without substantial upfront investments in infrastructure.